adamchel/stitch-js-sdk/stitch_sdks.rst

        *
        * Registers a new identity with the username/password authentication
        * provider.
 This creates an identity, but no Stitch user will be created
-       * unless the identity is used to log in before it is used to link to an
+       * unless the identity is used to log in as a new user before it is used
-       * existing user.
+       * to link to an existing user.
        */
       registerWithEmail(email: string, password: string): void